simirian/nvim-manager/README.md

 ### Workspaces

-- [ ] automatically detect workspaces on entering NeoVim
+- [x] automatically detect workspaces on entering NeoVim
     - [x] custom detection with detector functions
-    - [ ] does not attempt detection when run with certain args
+    - [x] enable workspaces by detectors on calling a lua function on startup
 - [x] dynamic wokspace action with callbacks
 - [ ] automatically setup keymaps, commands, and more in specific workspaces
     - [ ] enable keymaps and settings on entering a workspace